-A kitchen flavoured by herbs and vegetables for an incredible flavour and health benefits
+A kitchen flavored by herbs and vegetables for an incredible flavor and health benefits

-In the last decade it seems that French cuisine has lost some of its attractiveness.
+In the last decade, it seems that French cuisine has lost some of its attractiveness.
 Some would argue that it is due to the snobbism of the once prestigious great restaurant chefs that rely heavily on meats, while others would say that the lack of adaptation to a form that is more accessible to the public causes this decline.
-Indeed over the last decade, our dietary habits and schedules have evolved, as staying hours in the kitchen doesn’t seem that enviable anymore with longer working hours, commute times or the importance of the dinner meal as a family ritual (Anna Schaverien, the local) .
+Indeed over the last decade, our dietary habits and schedules have evolved, as staying hours in the kitchen doesn’t seem that enviable anymore with longer working hours, commute times, or the importance of the dinner meal as a family ritual (Anna Schaverien, the local).
 In the meanwhile, delicious vegetarian and easy recipes from countries and regions in Asia have gained popularity.
 But this very spicy cuisine is not suitable for all taste buds.
-Indeed, French food doesn’t have very strong spices , thus can be most suited to those who are not used nor interested in spicy food.
-Indeed, French cuisine is flavoured by incorporating herbs and vegetables iconic of the Mediterranean and Provencal cuisine.
-This applies to all dishes, especially the meat dishes where the iconic Bouquet garni (mix of herbs tight together) is used to flavour the meat as for example a Bœuf Bourguignon and a Blanquette de Veau.
+Indeed, French food doesn’t have very strong spices, thus can be most suited to those who are not used nor interested in spicy food.
+Indeed, French cuisine is flavored by incorporating herbs and vegetables iconic of the Mediterranean and Provencal cuisine.
+This applies to all dishes, especially the meat dishes where the iconic Bouquet garni (mix of herbs tight together) is used to flavor the meat as for example a Bœuf Bourguignon and a Blanquette de Veau.

-This use and combination of herbs not only flavour our dish but are also important in improving health.
+This use and combination of herbs not only flavor our dish but are also important in improving health.

-Indeed, while different herbs used in the French cuisine each have different benefits, relieve inflammation, improving the immune system and help in the fight against cancer are just a few of those found in for example Oregano, Thyme, Rosemary, etc. (Tapsell, 2006).
+Indeed, while different herbs used in French cuisine each have different benefits, relieve inflammation, improving the immune system, and help in the fight against cancer are just a few of those found in for example Oregano, Thyme, Rosemary, etc. (Tapsell, 2006).

-In addition to the flavoring by herbs flavoring by vegetables is also an essential part of French cuisine.
-While some argue that meat is an essential part of French cooking it’s actually the flavouring of this meat – by herbs and vegetables – that is essential.
+In addition to the flavoring by herbs, flavoring by vegetables is also an essential part of French cuisine.
+While some argue that meat is an essential part of French cooking it’s actually the flavoring of this meat – by herbs and vegetables – that is essential.
 Thus a vegan meat replacement or vegan seitan can easily be flavored in the same way.

-By the way, if you use herbs in your cooking you need less salt and it will still feel like there is more salt, because herbs brings out the flavours in the dish in a similar way as salt, but you don’t have the negatives effect of too much salt.
+By the way, if you use herbs in your cooking you need less salt and it will still feel like there is more salt because herbs bring out the flavors in the dish in a similar way as salt, but you don’t have the negatives effect of too much salt.

 Regarding the taste, it all depends on the cooking method you’re using, regardless of whether you’re marinating meat – or tofu!

-With the decline all over the world, and in France as well of the consumption of meat and dairy products (Anna Schaverien, for The Local in the article hereunder), it seems that the golden age of French cuisine is over.
-The French vegan food might be a new trend.
-However, the texture of meat can easily be recreated in protein-rich vegan form (link hereunder) and to them can be applied French cooking methods (like flambeing, cooking with spirits or marinating) as well as flavoring with vegetables and herbs.
-Indeed, veganizing the French cuisine could be a solution to save it , but also incorporate healthier proteins, herbs and vegetables into our eating habits.
+With the decline all over the world, and in France as well as the consumption of meat and dairy products (Anna Schaverien, for The Local in the article hereunder), it seems that the golden age of French cuisine is over.
+French vegan food might be a new trend.
+However, the texture of the meat can easily be recreated in a protein-rich vegan form (link hereunder), and to them can be applied French cooking methods (like flambeing, cooking with spirits, or marinating) as well as a flavoring with vegetables and herbs.
+Indeed, veganizing the French cuisine could be a solution to save it, but also incorporate healthier proteins, herbs, and vegetables into our eating habits.

-A few of the techniques and essentials are found in the series of kitchen basic but also in other cooking videos on the channel.
+A few of the techniques and essentials are found in the series of kitchen basics but also in other cooking videos on the channel.